rust-lang/rfcs/text/0000-floating-point-additional-precision.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-After this RFC, we could explain floating-point operations as follows:

 Floating-point operations in Rust have a guaranteed minimum accuracy, which specifies how far the result may differ from an infinitely accurate, mathematically exact answer.
 The implementation of Rust for any target platform